 Being able to analyze and act on data in real-time

 In a fast-moving world, brands need to be able to collect, analyze and act on data in real-time if they are to meet changing customer needs.
 That can be a challenge for companies that rely on combining data from multiple sources, such as their CRM systems, with ‘hot’ behavioral data from their websites.
 However, this hot, real-time data alone can be enough to accurately predict visitor behavior - without needing to add in other data sources.
 By using AI-based analytics tools, brands can therefore personalize the experience through data-driven insights in real-time, helping improve performance and increase conversions across marketing channels.

 Creating a data-driven culture in your organization

 This can be the hardest challenge to overcome, particularly in larger or more hierarchical organizations, where decisions have previously been made based on seniority and assumptions.
 Moving to a data-driven culture requires a change in mindset from everyone, from business leaders down.
 Education is key - start small and show the results and ROI from data-driven marketing projects and then scale it across your business.
-If necessary bring in external skills from agencies to help train your team and embed cultural change in the company.
+If necessary bring in external skills from agencies to help build your CRO team and embed cultural change in the company.